 A circular route is a route in which the first stop coincides with the last one but has a different visiting time specified in the schedule.

-In the updated NimBus, a route can be looped in two ways:
+We added this functionality in the updated NimBus version.
+A route can be looped in two ways:

 a) when creating a route using the Circular route option;